CARA-ch/emed-service-guide/docs/cdachemed/dosage.md

 !!! warning "CARA: additional requirements"

     The eMedication service restricts the unit to the ["RegularUnitCode (Ambu)" value set](https://art-decor.org/art-decor/decor-valuesets--cdachemed-?id=2.16.756.5.30.1.127.77.12.11.3).<br>
-    Furthemore, the dose shall be a simple quantity, not an interval.
+    Furthemore, the dose SHALL be a simple quantity, not an interval.

 !!! error "Please avoid"